poonamsingh27/cryptoloan/Readme.md

 2. Repaying a Loan with ERC20 Tokens:

 *  Call the repayLoan function with parameters:
-* _borrower: Address of the borrower.
 * _loanToken: Address of the loan token.
-* _collateralToken: Address of the collateral token.
+* _loanid: loanid of the borrower.

 3. Repaying a Loan with Native Currency:

 * Call the repayLoaninnativeCurrency function with parameters:
-* _borrower: Address of the borrower.
-* _collateralToken: Address of the collateral token.
 * _loanToken: Address of the loan token.
+* _loanid: loanid of the borrower.
 * Send the required amount of native currency along with the transaction.
 Withdrawing Collateral.